bohregard/Compose-Companion/README.md

 An XML layout can be used as needed.
 Follow the [instructions](https://exoplayer.dev/ui-components.html) on the official documentation.
 A composable can also be used if the `controls` field is passed in.
 This uses a `BoxScope` and is overlayed on the component.
 See the example below for more details on `controls`.

+### Zoom/Pan

+Zooming and Panning is supported if it's needed.
+To enabled, set `zoomable = true` on the `ExoPlayerConfig` object.
+The minimum zoom is 1f and the maximum zoom is 6f.
+The panning is bounded and clipped by the box it's contained in.

+**Note**: If you have controls defined (via compose or XML), they will take precedent over the drag/pan gestures.
+However the controls can be placed below the ExoPlayer view as necessary.

 ### Example code:

 ```groovy